 Course Code T on Math Placement Test.
+Not open to students with credit for any higher numbered math course.

 Arithmetic of fractions and decimals, basic algebra, graphing equations, geometry, exponents, applications of exponents, lines and slopes, area.

 Mathematics 050 is designed to meet the needs of the students entering The Ohio State University at the lowest placement, course code T. This course will prepare students for 075 or 104.
 Math conditions are removed by completion of 050, 075 or 050, 104.